Instant Pot One Pot Red Beans & Rice Recipe

 After a day of relaxing in the sun at the pool or the beach, the last thing I want to do is stand at a stove in our hotel room.
 I can head over to our room while the kids are swimming and plug in the pressure cooker.
 Next, I chop up the onions and any other root vegetable and saute them in a little olive oil at the bottom of the cooker.
 I then add salt, pepper, thyme and a clove of garlic.
 I let this cook for about 2 minutes.

-In an electric pressure cooker, you use equal parts of a grain and a liquid.
-For this recipe, these are the rice and the beef broth.
+In an Instant Pot for any rice or grain, you use equal parts of a grain and a liquid.
+For this recipe, I used white rice and beef broth.
 After several tries of making the recipe, I found that using a little more liquid will make sure the rice is not too dry.
 For our large group on vacation, I use 2 cups of uncooked rice and 2 1/2 cups of beef broth.
 Just adjust the proportion to your family’s size.

 You will find that by the time your family has collapsed in the room from the pool, and they have the energy to tell you they’re hungry, you can be serving this quick dinner.
 I also make a salad or some cut up fruit and the dinner is complete.